 The turtle growth rate is linked directly with the optimal water parameters within the tank.
 For instance, turtles thrive at 75°F to 85°F water temperatures.
 So, twice a month, take the temperature measurement and see if anything needs to change.

 Also, ensure proper mechanical and biological filtration in the tank.

 Turtle feeding includes a balanced diet between protein and veggies.
 It should be 50% protein and 50% non-protein vegetables with a grown-up turtle.
 However, for juveniles and young turtles, the protein portion will increase significantly.

-You can sometimes use supplements to boost the turtle feeding.
+You can sometimes use supplements to boost turtle feeding.
 Also, make sure your pet has enough basking area.
 Lack of basking will result in a UVB shortage.
-It further leads to Vitamin D (D3) deficiency that promptly stops bone and shell growth of turtles.
+It further leads to Vitamin D (D3) deficiency that promptly stops the bone and shell growth of turtles.

 Once you can control these external factors, you may expect to intensify the turtle growth rate only slightly.
-Nonetheless, it would be best if you should record the length and weight increase weekly so that you can keep the records and use it later.
+Nonetheless, it would be best if you should record the length and weight increase weekly so that you can keep the records and use them later.